Emperor Gao of Southern Qi: Reign

 A major trend that Emperor Gao tried to start after he took the throne was a move against wastefulness and luxury and a move toward frugality.
 He appeared to be fairly frugal, although the effects his edicts on those subjects had on his officials and nobles are unclear.

 Later in 479, when someone was riding a horse near the mansion of the former Emperor Shun (now the Prince of Ruyin), the guards whom Emperor Gao posted to watch over the former emperor panicked, believing someone was about to start a rebellion.
 They killed the former emperor.
 Emperor Gao did not punish these guards, but rewarded them and further carried out a massacre of Liu Song's imperial clan.
 Later that year, he made princes of his son Xiao Ze (who had by that point been known as an able general, now crown prince), his other sons, as well as Xiao Ze's oldest son Xiao Zhangmao.

 Meanwhile, Emperor Gao received reports that Northern Wei was about to make an attack and claim to be trying to reestablish Liu Song on the behalf of Liu Chang (劉昶) the Prince of Danyang, a son of Liu Song's Emperor Wen who had in 465 fled to Northern Wei over fears that Emperor Qianfei would kill him.
 Emperor Gao prepared the northern borders in anticipation of a major attack, which Northern Wei launched in winter 479.
-The Northern Wei attack, however, after Northern Wei forces made a failed siege of Shouyang.
+The Northern Wei attack ended, however, after Northern Wei forces made a failed siege of Shouyang.
 Realizing that Jiankang was relatively defenseless (as throughout Jin and Liu Song, a wall had never been built around Jiankang), he started a construction project to build a wall around Jiankang.
 Northern Wei and Southern Qi forces would continue to have minor border battles for another year, until spring 481, but there would be no further major campaigns by either side.

 In spring 482, Emperor Gao died.
 Crown Prince Ze succeeded him as Emperor Wu.